attilaks/Lem-in/README.md

 • At each turn you can move each ant only once and through a tube (the room at the receiving end must be empty).

-• You must to display your results on the standard output in the following format:

-  number_of_ants\n
-  the_rooms
-  the_links
-  Lx-y Lz-w Lr-o ...

-x, z, r represents the ants’ numbers (going from 1 to number_of_ants) and y, w, o represents the rooms’ names.